Search Keywords, Wine, Producers, Distributors

 Domaine Sainte Madeleine

 Vézelay, in many ways, is much like hundreds of small rural villages in France.
 Built on a hill overlooking hedge-lined tidy fields mixed with dense forests, the countryside around Vézelay is timeless, comforting, and quintessentially pastoral.
 It would be easy to overlook Vézelay if not also home to one of Romanesque architecture’s finest monuments, the Basilica of Sainte Madeleine.
 The prosperity and preservation of Vézelay owe much to the shrine of Mary Magdalene.
-That one could assemble several complete skeletons purporting all to be the bones of Mary Magdelene was of no importance to Medieval Christianity, and the Cluniac monks who maintained the shrine for pilgrims also had a reputation for sharp dealing.
-So established was this shrine that Bernard of Clairvaux, a staunch opponent of the religious practices of Cluny, even preached the second crusade from this Basilica.
-But you’re not here to learn all about the religious history of Vézelay but of its reemergence as an essential wine growing region.
+That one could assemble multiple skeletons from all the bones purporting to be the Magdelene’s was of no importance to Medieval Christianity, and the Cluniac monks who maintained the shrine for pilgrims also had a reputation for sharp dealing.
+So significant was this shrine that Bernard of Clairvaux, a staunch opponent of the religious practices of Cluny, preached the second crusade from this Basilica.

-Among the second generation of winegrowers in Vézelay are Alexandre and Blandine Corguillé.
-Alexandre is descended from generations of farmers in Seine-et-Marne, but when he worked a harvest in Champagne at the age of 17, he instantly knew he wanted to channel his interest in agronomy into becoming a viticulturalist.
-While working in Provence and Bandol and raising a young family with Blandine, they decided that they wanted to start their own project and be closer to family.
-Since Blandine was born and raised in Burgundy, they searched for a suitable place to create their Domaine, and a chance posting about a parcel for sale in Vézelay resulted in the creation of Domaine Sainte Madeleine.
+Among the newest generation of winegrowers in Vézelay are Alexandre and Blandine Corguillé.
+Alexandre is descended from generations of farmers in Seine-et-Marne, but when he worked a harvest in Champagne as a teenager, he instantly knew he wanted to become a viticulturalist.
+While working in Provence and Bandol while raising a young family with Blandine, he decided to start his own project and be closer to family.
+Since Blandine was born and raised in Burgundy, they searched for a suitable place to settle, and a chance posting about a parcel for sale in Vézelay led to the creation of Domaine Sainte Madeleine.

-In 2016, Alexandre and Blandine Le Corguillé purchased a 4-hectare, south-eastern facing coteau from the Diocese of Sens-Auxerre.
-Named Côte Chauffour, Alexandre and Blandine began planting Chardonnay here starting in 2020 with 1-hectare.
-At the end of 2016, they acquired 1.20-hectares of 30-year-old Chardonnay in Asquins, followed by the purchase of 1.07-hectares of Chardonnay in Les Saulniers in Sainte-Père.
-With an additional 3.3-hectares of fallow land waiting to be planted, an additional 1.80-hectare leased parcel waiting to be replanted, and the remaining 3-hectares of fallow land ion Côte Chaffour, Domaine Sainte Madeleine will reach close to 12 hectares of vineyards over the subsequent vintages.
-Alexandre uses 50% clones and 50% selection massale from a grower in Savoie, who Domaine Raveneau also uses for his Chardonnay plantings.
-The estate is in conversation to certified organic with Les Saulniers expected to be certified with the 2021 vintage, and the village Vézelay to follow in 2022.
+In 2016, Alexandre and Blandine purchased a 4-hectare, south-eastern facing coteau from the Diocese of Sens-Auxerre.
+Named Côte de Chauffour, Alexandre and Blandine began replanting Chardonnay soon after moving nearby.
+By the end of 2016, they acquired an additional 1.20 hectares of 30-year-old Chardonnay in Asquins, followed by the purchase of 1.07 hectares of Chardonnay in Les Saulniers in the village of Sainte-Père.
+With an additional 5.1 hectares of land in the process of being planted with Chardonnay and Pinot Noir and the remaining 3 hectares of fallow land in Côte de Chaffour, Domaine Sainte Madeleine will gradually increase to 12 hectares of vineyards over subsequent vintages.
+For his Chardonnay plantings, Alexandre uses 50% clones and 50% selection massale from a grower in Savoie, who was recommended to him by Domaine Raveneau.
+By the end of 2023, the entire estate will be certified organic.

-Alexandre oversees all aspects of the work in the vineyard, from the planting through the bottling of the wines.
+Alexandre makes a village Vélelay and small releases of Vézelay Les Saulniers, Bourgogne Blanc Côte Chauffour, and two wines from Le Clos – a Vézelay Blanc and Bourgogne Rouge.
+While the vines in Côte Chauffour remain young, and there has been a century-long gap since wine was last made from this site, it is widely recognized as one of Vélelay’s top terroirs, but for now, it is labeled Bourgogne Blanc while it awaits its recognition first as a Vézelay Village designation.
+Eventually, Alexandre expects both Côte Chauffour and Les Saulniers to be granted 1er crus status alongside other exceptional lieux-dits in Vézelay.
+Alexandre oversees all aspects of the work at Domaine Sainte Madeleine, from planting to bottling.
 Initially, the wines were made at the Cave Cooperative, but now he leases space from Domaine de la Cadette while searching for a permanent home for his cellar.
 Harvest is manual, and the fruit sees a rigorous selection before the whole clusters are gently pressed into stainless steel tanks.
 Fermentations are spontaneous, and malo occurs naturally the following Spring.
-Once he is in his own cellar, Alexandre intends to add French oak barrels to the aging of part of his wine with a preference for larger, more neutral French oak.
+Once he is in his own cellar, Alexandre intends to add French oak aging for part of his wines with a preference for larger, more neutral French barrels.

 Close